t-chx/blog/_posts/2016-01-15-sales-deprecated.md

 #### Landing Pages

-Landing Page customization [was introduced more than a year ago](https://www.gitbook.com/blog/features/landing) as a Marketing feature, allowing Authors to showcase their paid books using a personnalizable page.
+Landing Page customization [was introduced more than a year ago](https://www.gitbook.com/blog/features/landing) as a Marketing feature, allowing Authors to showcase their paid books using a personnalisable page.

 Since a few months, it was no longer possible to setup a landing page for a book.
 Today, as along with the paid books, we are officially deprecating this feature.